yxliang01/Unimelb-WAM-Checker/README.md

 # Major Contributors
-Xiao Liang Yu - the main leading developer and creator Taicheng Zhou - the logo and promote images
+Xiao Liang Yu - leader of the team & the main leading developer & the creator of this project Taicheng Zhou - the logo and promote images